Sally Starr (actress): History

 Born in Pittsburgh, Pennsylvania as Sarah Kathryn Sturm on January 23, 1909, she was a daughter of Harry and Sarah E. Sturm.
 As a toddler, she resided with her parents at the home of her paternal grandparents, Henry and Lotta Sturm, in Pittsburgh's 11th ward, where her father and grandfather were both hardware merchants and her paternal aunt was a school teacher.
 A decade later, she and her five-year-old brother, Raymond, were living with their parents at their own home in Pittsburgh's 10th ward.
 Her father was employed that year as a laundry superintendent.

 While on a summer break from her studies at Pittsburgh's Peabody High School, she was sent to New York by her parents to visit her maternal grandmother, Mrs. Emma Imhoff, and was noticed as she spontaneously danced in the wings to the music of a Ted Lewis show rehearsal, having been invited to that rehearsal by a friend.
 Recruited by the show's director, she was subsequently chaperoned by her grandmother, who accompanied her as she toured with the Lewis show chorus.
-Freqeuently compared to Clara Bow, Sturm made her debut in Lewis' Frolics, and then also appeared in George White's Scandals of 1924.
-After making her move to Hollywood, she signed a contract with MGM.
+Frequently compared to Clara Bow, Sturm made her debut in Lewis' Frolics, and then also appeared in George White's Scandals of 1924.
+White changed the showgirl's name to "Sally Starr".

+Starr performed with Eleanor Powell and George Hassell in The Optimists, staged at the Century Roof Theater in January 1928.
+The same year she was cast with Elliott Nugent, Robert Montgomery, and Phyllis Crane in So This Is College.
+She signed a contract with MGM and moved to Hollywood.